Llamaless/OldSchoolGame/README.md

 I would like the user to be able to choose their class at the beginning of the story.
 I would like for there to be many different scenarios based on the options the user chooses.
 Lastly there should be a small amount of graphics to be implemented in the text based game.
+ Osama-
+As as player, i would like to have multiple options at each step(3 or more) where each option has different effect on score.
+As in one option has higher score than the other one or it can lead to even some deduction in score.